SSWConsulting/SSW.CleanArchitecture/docs/adr/20230810-move-specifications-to-the-domain.md

 ## Decision Outcome

-Chosen option: **Option 1 - Store Specfications in the Domain Layer**, because TODO.
+Chosen option: **Option 1 - Store Specfications in the Domain Layer**, as it allows us to move more business logic to the Domain Layer in a persistent ignorant way, and makes it easier to keep the specs up to date when the aggregate root changes.

-### Consequences

-- ✅ [postive consequence 1]
-- ❌ Extra depdendency added to the Domain Layer

 ## Pros and Cons of the Options